Loyola University Chicago

 The Magis winner demonstrates distinction in each of the following areas:

-• Cura Personalis, a Latin phrase that translates to "care for the whole person:” Cares deeply and holistically about each student as an individual, forging connections with their students to enhance their learning experience.
+- Cura Personalis (a Latin phrase that translates to "care for the whole person"): Demonstrates genuine and holistic care for each student as an individual, forging connections with their students to enhance their learning experience.